 What Are the Pros & Cons of the Adobe Marketing Cloud CDP?

 Because the Adobe Marketing Cloud has point solutions for different channels, such as email and advertising, the Adobe CDP appears to excel at both the design and delivery of multi-channel campaigns during product demonstrations (as long as you have the ancillary tools to assist with final-mile delivery).
 Additionally, the Adobe CDP has solid dashboarding capabilities to help you track and summarize data via prebuilt tools or connections with data visualization softwares.
 Adobe CDP also provides a set of capabilities to ingest, process and activate real-time data with RTCDP.

 But stringent data formatting requirements and disjointed architecture reliant on separate codebases and schema mean the Adobe CDP struggles to deliver on the speed, accuracy and scale enterprise companies demand — leading some analysts to refer to it as “feature-thin and structurally underdeveloped.”

-For example, in terms of facilitating and orchestrating a strong customer experience, its overly complex design — which relies on an ecosystem designed for Adobe tools and requires significant technical resources — hinders marketing agility and automation.
+For example, in terms of facilitating and orchestrating a strong and personalized customer experience, its overly complex design — which relies on an ecosystem designed for Adobe tools and requires significant technical resources — hinders marketing agility and automation.

 Due to these limitations, the Adobe CDP is time-consuming to deploy and use.
 And beyond the high initial cost of investing in it, brands must plan for the extra costs of ingesting data from or delivering personalized experiences to sources outside the Adobe Marketing Cloud — either by building their own APIs, paying Adobe to build them or purchasing an integration platform.
 This is in addition to the expenses associated with technical resources to standardize and transform data before it enters the Adobe CDP.